salt-community/consultant-tracker/README.md

 - state is handled using redux-toolkit in order to see actual state in dev mode in the browser install redux devtools

-- when pushing new changes run
+- before pushing new changes run
 ```
 npm run build
 ```